niilolehtonen/Musiikin-arvostelu-sovellus/README.md

-# Music Review App (Database Project)
+# ReviewMusic

 The application allows users to review music on their internet browser.
+This application has been developed for the 'Database Application Project' -course as part of my bachelor's degree in University of Helsinki.

 Link to the application: https://tsoha-reviewmusic.fly.dev/

+__First time connecting to the database while using the app, an internal server error might occur.
+If this is the case, just refresh the page and the application starts working.__

 ## Application requirements:
 * Users can create a new account, login, and logout.